oroinc/documentation/book/data_api.rst

 +------------------+----------------+----------------------------------------+----------------------------------------------+

 |
-Also the HTTP methods can be classified by the *idempotent* and *safe* properties.
+Also, the HTTP methods can be classified by the *idempotent* and *safe* properties.

-*Safe* methods are the HTTP methods that do not modify resources.
+The *safe* methods are the HTTP methods that do not modify resources.
 For instance, using GET or HEAD on a resource URL, should NEVER change the resource.

-An *idempotent* HTTP method is a HTTP method that can be called many times without different outcomes.
+An *idempotent* HTTP method is an HTTP method that can be called many times without different outcomes.
 It would not matter if the method is called only once, or ten times over.
 The result should be the same.
 For more details, please see `RFC 7231: Common Method Properties <https://tools.ietf.org/html/rfc7231#section-4.2>`__.